Limitations and restrictions

 VRRP in RFC Compatibility mode does not work fully on VRFs.
 Without RFC compatibility mode, VRRP will work fine with VRFs and this should be used as the solution.

-The IPsec remote-id hostname behaviour has changed from the 5400 vRouter as the underlying Strongswan implementation has changed.
+hostname behaviour has changed from the 5400 vRouter as the underlying Strongswan implementation has also changed.
 The new behavior is not to convert FQDN to an IP address by default as the remote id.
 This is described by the following passage:

 If the string begins with @ the type is set to FQDN and the encoding is the literal string after that prefix.
 In versions before 5.0.0 this prefix prevents that a FQDN is resolved into an IP address, current versions don't automatically resolve FQDNs when parsing identities.For more details see https://wiki.strongswan.org/projects/strongswan/wiki/IdentityParsing